 On December 31, 2017, the Company took assignment of an Exploration Farm-In Agreement dated March 15, 2017, as subsequently amended (the "Carron Farm-In Agreement").
-Pursuant to the Carron Farm-In Agreement, the Company may earn up to a 100% participating interest to acquire, explore and develop an EL known as the Carron Project in Queensland, Australia.
+Pursuant to the Carron Farm-In Agreement, the Company had the right to earn up to a 100% participating interest to acquire, explore and develop an EL known as the Carron Project in Queensland, Australia.